-- Protecting children from abuse and maltreatment - Taking action to enable all children and young people to have the best outcomes. - Ensuring children grow up with the provision of safe and effective care - Preventing harm to children's health or development - 3.2 The definition of Child, In England a child is defined as anyone who has not yet reached their 18th birthday.
+- Protecting children and family members from abuse and maltreatment - Taking action to enable all children, young people and families to have the best outcomes - Ensuring children grow up with the provision of safe and effective care - Preventing harm to children's health or development - 3.2 Child: In England a child is defined as anyone who has not yet reached their 18th birthday.
 Child protection guidance points out that even if a child has reached 16 years of age and is:

 - living independently

 - in further education

 - a member of the armed forces

-- in hospital; or
+- in hospital; and/or

-- in custody in the secure estate
+- in custody in the secure estate.